ElairaP/Retail-sales-excel-project/README.md

 # Project in Excel Analysing Retail Sales
 In this project I used excel to analyse and create visualisations on a dataset about the retail sales of a store.
-The dataset I used for this project was found on kaggle.
+The dataset I used for this project was found on kaggle, https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset, uploaded by Mohammad Talib

 ## Data Preparation
 - After loading the csv file into excel I used the remove duplicates feature in excel to check for and remove any identical data.